|Head of Science||Mr M Hyde|

 Science is everywhere!
 A phrase we strongly believe at Chelmer.
 So to facilitate that we explore as many areas of Science as we can.
 We encourage learning inside and outside the classroom and have a positive response from our students.

-Science club is run by Mr Andrews, who is also one of our Physics teachers, and the students enjoy the opportunity to explore aspects of science, for which there is no time in the curriculum.
+Science club is run by Miss Barnes, who is also one of our Science teachers, and the students enjoy the opportunity to explore aspects of science, for which there is no time in the curriculum.
 This club is open to all students from Years 7 to 9 on a Wednesday after school, 3:15-4:15 pm.

 A GCSE course run by Mr O'Malley after school for a mixed class of Year 9 and 10 students leading to a GCSE examination.
 There are two examinations that contribute to the overall grade, paper 1 is focused on visual astronomy (without the use of telescopes) and paper 2 is focused on aided astronomy (the use of telescopes).
 The course explores all aspects of space from Earth to the outer reaches of our Universe.
 Students are required to complete two practical observing projects during the course.
 To supplement the course the students also get to visit Greenwich Observatory and also the Jodrell Bank radio observatory.
 The students have opportunities to do observations using the wealth of resources available to them including telescopes, binoculars, the naked eye and our very own observatory!

 An exciting week to fully explore and appreciate some of the wonders of science.
 The students will participate in science-themed lessons in other subjects, while also engaging in some interactive and unique science lessons.
 A science lab is also open at lunchtimes for a year group to come and see some cool science demonstrations and join in with some of their favourite experiments.